 How does The Potato Eaters reflect Van Gogh's artistic philosophy?

-What influence did The Potato Eaters have on later artists?
+What impact did The Potato Eaters have on Van Gogh's career?